ccsc-journal/ccsc-editor/docs/editors.md

 for the meaty part.

 # Work with the Journal Editor
-The regional editor should send publishable items in their final format to the journal editor as soon as they become available.
+A regional editor should send publishable items in their final format to the journal editor as soon as they become available.
 The deadline is __EDITOR_DUE__.
 If an item is received after __EDITOR_DUE__ date, the item is not guaranteed to appear in the journal.

 For each publishable item the regional editor need to __email__ the journal editor a zip file with the following:
 - Latex source files for final manuscript or the Word doc
 - a PDF showing the desired look of the publishable item
 - included figures/images in separate files